nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - `/des`: Represents the description of the transaction.
 This is an optional argument.
 - `/a`: Represents the amount of money used in the transaction.
 This is an optional argument.
 - `/d`: Represents the date on which the transaction occurred.
 This is an optional argument.
+- `/c`: Represents the category used in the transaction.
+If an invalid category is provided, the entry will default to UNCATEGORIZED.
+This is an optional argument.

 ### Listing Entries
 <ins>Overview</ins>